lexibank/tlopo/out/vol3/chapter7.md

 To Lynch's Southern Oceanic cognate set we add Western Oceanic and Kwara'ae (SES) items.
 Reconstructing a POc etymon from these data is tricky, as they do not lead to an unambiguous reconstruction, yet they probably all reflect a single etymon.
 Lynch' s discussion points to three phonological questions:

-- • the third consonant: was it POc &ast;k or &ast;q?
-- • the third vowel: was it POc &ast;a or &ast;i?
-- • what is the source of PSV &ast;n?
+- the third consonant: was it POc &ast;k or &ast;q? - the third vowel: was it POc &ast;a or &ast;i? - what is the source of PSV &ast;n?

 <a id="p-216"></a>

 To these we can add a fourth not raised by Lynch's data:

-- • the initial consonant: was it POc &ast;dr or &ast;d?
+- the initial consonant: was it POc &ast;dr or &ast;d?

 I address the last question first.
 All reflexes except Muyuw, Lihir and Kwara'ae point to either &ast;dr- or &ast;d-.
 Muyuw a-yayak and Lihir !ala, however, reflect initial POc &ast;r- or &ast;R-.
 These probably reflect assimilation to the medial reflex of &ast;-R-, so they do not help us to disambiguate the initial.
 Distinguishing reflexes of &ast;d from those of &ast;dr is difficult, because &ast;d was a very low-frequency POc consonant: for some languages we have no reflex of &ast;d, and in some others it merges with &ast;dr. The one language that helps us with this disambiguation is Kwara'ae, where ka-kalaʔa at first sight seems to reflect POc &ast;g-.
 However, a small number of SE Solomonic lexical items reflect POc &ast;d (but apparently not &ast;dr) as if it were &ast;g, and this is evidently one of them.
-This suggests that the initial consonant was &ast;d- and that resemblances to the word for 'blood' are accidental, but perhaJPS amplified by folk-etymologising, since the blood-like colour of Myristica sap is widely recognised. [^22]
+This suggests that the initial consonant was &ast;d- and that resemblances to the word for 'blood' are accidental, but perhaJPS amplified by folk-etymologising, since the blood-like colour of Myristica sap is widely recognised.[^22]

 The second question to be addressed concems the third consonant: was it POc &ast;k or &ast;q?
 As Lynch notes, the Banks and Raga reflexes (the first six NCV reflexes below) point to &ast;k.
 So does Muyuw a-yayak.
 Other reflexes point to &ast;q.
 If changes in form took place as a result of folk-etymologising, then reflexes of &ast;q may be due to reflexes of POc &ast;draRaq 'blood', leaving &ast;k as the more likely proto-consonant.